Kaprizov gets hat trick as Wild thump Blues 6-2, even series

 Then, just 51 seconds into the second period, Eriksson Ek gave the Wild a 4-0 lead.
 He stole a sloppy pass from Tarasenko that was supposed to go to Calle Rosen and deked Husso with a forehand-to-backhand dangle to poke the puck in for a glove-side goal.

 The Wild were exasperated by their special teams struggles in Game 1.
-This time, they went 2 for 3 on the power play and killed four of five penalties while doing a better job of controlling the rebounds Fleury kicked out.
+Though they didn’t stop taking avoidable penalties — giving the Blues three power plays in the second period — they killed four of them and did a much better job of controlling the rebounds Fleury kicked out.

 Fleury made 32 saves for his 91st postseason win, his first with the Wild.
 The Xcel Energy Center crowd, which was buzzing all night, took a break from taunting Husso with a serenade of Fleury’s last name late in the game.